- Getting there and getting around

 When you visit for a Turtle Encounter:

 - Arrive around 6.45pm.
-On arrival, queue at the park information centre with your booking and you will be given a numbered group sticker, which must be worn, clearly visible.
+On arrival, queue at the Turtle Centre with your booking and you will be given a numbered group sticker, which must be worn, clearly visible.
 Doors open at 7pm.

-- In the information centre take time to look at the displays and browse through the shop.
+- In the Turtle Centre take time to look at the displays and browse through the shop.
 Ranger shows and videos are presented in the amphitheatre (weather permitting).

-- Staff patrol the beach for turtles.
+- Rangers and turtle volunteers patrol the beach for turtles.
 Groups are called as soon as events occur.
 You will be escorted onto the beach only when your allocated group is called.

 - Be aware that if turtles are scarce you may have to wait for two or more hours before going onto the beach.
 The total visit time at Mon Repos can be up to six hours.

 Guidelines for successful watching: